eigenholser/flac2mp3/README.md

 ## Configuration

-Create a configuration properties file with the name `flac2mp3.properties` in your $HOME directory:
+Create a configuration file with the name `flac2mp3.conf` in your $HOME directory:

     flac_root = /home/null/Music/flac2mp3-dev/flac